Comp-coder-4/Bike-Sales-Analytics/00_README_PROJECT_OVERVIEW.md

 Bonus:
 - There is also a Customer Report and Product Report in sql files numbered 09 and 10
 ___________
-This project is a continuation of what I completed as part of Udemy's "SQL Mastery for Data Analytics and Business Intelligence" course and my own ideas.
+This project is a continuation of what I completed as part of Data with Baraa's "SQL Mastery for Data Analytics and Business Intelligence" course and my own ideas.
 I gave the project a business problem and business context.

+Data credit: Data Wih Baraa